Coronet (horse): Background

 She was sired by Dubawi, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
 At stud, Dubawi has been a highly-successful breeding stallion, siring major winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.
-Coronet's dam Approach, from whom she inherited her grey colour, showed very good form on the track, winning the Ballymacoll Stud Stakes and went on to a successful broodmare whose other foals included the St Leger runner-up Midas Touch.
+Coronet's dam Approach showed very good form on the track, winning the Ballymacoll Stud Stakes.
+She went on to a successful broodmare whose other foals included the St Leger runner-up Midas Touch.
 Approach's dam Last Second won the Nassau Stakes and produced the Poule d'Essai des Poulains winner Aussie Rules.

 Racing career

 2016: two-year-old season

 Coronet's racecourse career began on 6 September 2016 when she started the 11/10 favourite for a maiden race over one mile at Leicester Racecourse.
 Ridden by Frankie Dettori she took the lead approaching the final furlong and despite "idling" in the closing stages she won "comfortably" by half a length from Alwaysandforever.
 On 8 October, with Dettori again in the saddle, the filly was moved up in class and distance for the Listed Zetland Stakes over ten furlongs at Newmarket Racecourse in which she was pitted against male opposition.
 Starting the 3/1 favourite she overcame a slow start and interference in the last quarter mile to win by a neck from her stablemate Cunco with Wings of Eagles in fourth and Defoe unplaced.
 After the race Dettori said "She's an inexperienced filly but has learned a lot from her first race.
 She's a lovely filly and one we can dream about over the winter."